ADAPT: An Autonomous Forklift for Construction Site Operation: Perception

+For the Ouster LiDAR, a single swipe of the nearly 180° field of view constitutes a scan with an organized raster structure, which is used for defining local neighborhoods for plane fitting in order to estimate the surface normals.
+The ego-motion during this rotation is compensated by transforming all points into the sensor's coordinate system at a fixed timestamp.

 \textbf{3D voxel map aggregation}: The second stage involves short-term aggregation of single-scan point clouds into a 3D voxel map, which can be performed based on time intervals or distance traveled.
 This process improves point density and addresses gaps caused by the LiDAR's sampling patterns.
 Additionally, statistical methods are used to remove outliers.
+The number of independent LiDAR scans hitting a voxel is stored for each voxel.
+A voxel is discarded if it has been hit by less than $m$ out of the last $n$ scans.
+For the forklift, short-term aggregation is over at least $0.25s$ and $1m$ traveled distance, requiring each voxel to be hit by at least $2$ out of the last $4$ scans.

 Overhanging structures, which present challenges for elevation maps, are identified by analyzing the free space between the ground and these structures.
+The voxels are traversed from top to bottom in vertical direction.
+If the unoccupied space between voxels is larger than the height of the vehicle, the higher voxels are discarded.
 The resulting output is an update for the elevation map, where each cell in the horizontal plane contains a computed elevation value and obstacle probability derived from the vertical voxel stack.

 \textbf{2.5D elevation map}: The 2.5D elevation map integrates updates from the voxel map to form a long-term representation of the environment.
-Obstacle probabilities are compared, which may lead to confirmation and fusion of values or discrepancies.
-In the case of discrepancies, the classification of a cell can change from obstacle to floor, or vice versa.
-When a state change occurs, the affected cell is completely replaced with the new values.
+The log-odds values of the obstacle probabilities of the update points and corresponding map cells are summed, and the classes are compared, which may lead to confirmation of classes or discrepancies.
+If the class is confirmed, the update is merged with the map cell, and the obstacle probability is converging towards $0$ or $1$.
+In the case of discrepancies, the obstacle probability will approach $0.5$ or even pass it, and the classification of a cell can change from obstacle to ground, or vice versa.
+A class change is interpreted as a change in the scene, which invalidates the cell's history, and the affected cell is completely replaced with the new values.
 This approach allows the map to adapt to changes such as the appearance, disappearance, or movement of objects.
 Adaptability is crucial for robots, such as forklifts, that actively manipulate their environment.
 The final traversability analysis combines obstacle probabilities with slope information derived from the elevation map's geometry.
 A tiling scheme ensures that the system can function in unbounded environments.

 The final output of the mapping process is an occupancy map containing critical spatial information, which serves as a 2D input for collision-free path planning.
 Figure \ref{fig:mapping} shows example views of the mapping stages at our test site in the outdoor laboratory, where the evaluations in Section~\ref{sec:experiments} were performed.